MIM-104 Patriot: Upgrades

 Future upgrades to the Patriot system will include the new Lower Tier Air and Missile Defense Sensor or LTAMDS with support for a Integrated Air and Missile Defense Battle Command System (IBCS) - which will integrate Patriot's LTAMDS, AN/MPQ-53 and AN/MPQ-65/65A radars with AN/MPQ-64 Sentinel and AN/TPS-80 G/ATOR, GhostEye MR (NASAMS), MFCR and SR from MEADS, AN/SPY-1 and AN/SPY-6 (Aegis BMD), AN/TPY-2 (THAAD and GMD) and AN/APG-81 (F-35 Lightning II) radars - and Mode 5 transponder interrogation in the identification friend or foe system.

-On February 7, 2025, Raytheon's LTAMDS radar successfully completed a live-fire test, detecting and tracking a high-speed cruise missile and guiding a PAC-2 GEM-T interceptor to neutralize the threat.
+In February 2025, Raytheon's LTAMDS radar successfully completed a live-fire test, detecting and tracking a high-speed cruise missile and guiding a PAC-2 GEM-T interceptor to neutralize the threat.
 As part of an ongoing U.S. Army test program, LTAMDS continues advancing toward full deployment, with strong international interest and a $2 billion contract to supply radars to the U.S. and Poland.

+In May 2025, Lockheed Martin received a $114.6 million contract from the United States Army for Engineering and Manufacturing Development (EMD) work related to the Remote Interceptor Guidance-360 (RIG-360) system for the Patriot PAC-3 missile family.
+According to Lockheed Martin, the RIG-360 architecture is intended to provide 360-degree in-flight communication and engagement capability through integration with the Integrated Battle Command System (IBCS), addressing limitations associated with the Patriot system's traditional sector-focused radar coverage.
+The contract also included work on containerized launcher concepts and prototype production, with completion scheduled for 2027.